yisyuanshen/corgi_ros_ws/README.md

+# odometry
-# This branch integrates an odometry package for the Corgi robot to enhance motion tracking and navigation.
+This branch integrates an odometry package for the Corgi robot to enhance motion tracking and navigation.

 # Completed Work
 ## Offline Implementation